 A call to action from the EIU community for the University to stand in support with survivors of sexual assault.

-Each year the Women’s Studies Program at Eastern Illinois University hosts one of the biggest annual events on campus, Women’s History and Awareness Month (WHAM).
-The theme for WHAM 2014 is "Wo/men in Nature and Nurture", and the month of March is teeming with WHAM events: Living History Project, Women’s Music Concerts, Feminist Film Festivals, Fundraisers, Faculty Panel Presentations, Feminist Film Festival, our annual Awards Ceremony, and Dr. Karrin Vasby Anderson’s keynote address: “Hillary Clinton from 'Bitch' to 'Badass' and Beyond: Women, Feminism, and Pop Politics.
+Each year the Women's Studies Program at Eastern Illinois University hosts one of the biggest annual events on campus, Women's History and Awareness Month (WHAM).
+The theme for WHAM 2015 is "Gender and Sexuality", and the month of March is teeming with WHAM events: Living History Project, Concert of Women's Music, Spoken Word Performance, Faculty Panel Presentations, Feminist Film Festival, our annual Awards Ceremony, and Dr. Karrin Vasby Anderson’s keynote address: “Hillary Clinton from 'Bitch' to 'Badass' and Beyond: Women, Feminism, and Pop Politics.

 The Living History Project is sponsored by the Women's Studies Program and is currently in its twenty-fifth year.
 Each year the Living History Program recruits students to portray women in history at local elementary schools during Women's History and Awareness Month in March.
 Students are asked to research a woman of their choice, develop a 10-minute monologue, and help devise a costume.
 They may earn one credit hour if they choose but many students participate just for the experience.